How to Properly Set a Table for Thanksgiving Dinner

 With so many forks, glasses, and plates, setting a table for a formal event can be a confusing task.
 We'll show you the right way to set a table for the holidays.

-To ease holiday stress, set your dining room table for Thanksgiving several days prior to the big day.
-But what about choosing the right plate, spoon, or wine glass?
+To ease holiday stress, set your dining room table for the big Thanksgiving dinner several days prior to the big day.
+But how do you go about choosing the right plate, spoon, or wine glass?
 To make sure your table has all the serving elements you need, we've mapped out the must-know rules of table setting.
 We'll show you where to place the wine glass and why there should be more than one fork per person.
 Take a look at our expert tips below and you'll be the ultimate host this holiday season.

 Step 1: Plates and Napkins

-Before even setting down a plate, consider place mats or chargers.
-They can work well in some holiday tablescapes, but if you have a big family or a full Thanksgiving table, opt out.
+Before even setting down a plate on your Thanksgiving dinner table, consider chargers or place mats ($5, Target).
+They can work well in some holiday tablescapes, but if you have a big family or a full Thanksgiving table, it's totally okay to opt-out in order to save space.
 You might, however, want to use them if your family has a designated kids' table.
 Messy eaters can ruin a tablecloth with gravy grease stains or drips of cranberry sauce.

 Once you've decided whether to incorporate place mats or chargers, carefully set down your plates.
 Start with the largest plate, which is used for the main course, followed by the salad plate set directly on top.
-If you're using fine china, use caution when setting the plates on top of each other.
+If you're using fine china, be careful when setting the plates on top of each other.

 Next, assemble your napkins.
-Use cloth napkins for a formal holiday setting.
+Use cloth napkins ($10 for six, World Market) for a formal holiday setting.
 You can choose to fold them in a classic rectangle and place them under silverware on the right side of your plate.
-Or fold them in a fun shape and center them on your plate.
-Another option is to roll napkins into napkin rings for a festive accent.
+Or, fold them in a fun shape and center them on your plate.
+Another option is to roll napkins into napkin rings (like these festive DIY acorn napkin rings) for a festive accent.

 Step 2: Silverware

-You can't have Thanksgiving dinner without silverware!
+You can't eat Thanksgiving dinner without silverware!
 When setting your knives and forks, there are a few basics to keep in mind.
 First, forks always sit on the left side of the plate.
-For formal dinner settings, include two forks: a smaller fork on the outside for an appetizer or salad and a larger fork closest to the plate for the main course.
+For formal dinner settings, you'll need a full set of silverware ($63, Target) that includes two forks.
+The smaller fork goes on the outside for an appetizer or salad and a larger fork should be placed closest to the plate for the main course.